Become a Votebeat sponsor

 Vance dodges questions — and reality — about the 2020 election and Jan.
 6

-At vice presidential debate, the GOP candidate describes Trump’s exit from the White House as a peaceful transfer of power and instead calls censorship the real threat to democracy.
+At vice presidential debate, the GOP candidate describes Trump’s tumultuous White House exit as a peaceful transfer of power.
+What does that say about his view of democracy?

 A man in a dark suit and a wearing a red tie holds his hands in the air while talking and a white and blue background.